 Introduction to Python

-Python is an cross-platform, open-source, general purpose programming language is an cross-platform, open-source, general purpose programming language developed by Dutch programmer Guido van Rossum and first released in 1991.
+Python is a cross-platform, open-source, general purpose programming language developed by Dutch programmer Guido van Rossum and first released in 1991.

 Of the myriad uses for Python, four areas are notable:

-Windows and MacOS installers can be downloaded for free from Python.org.
+Python software installers for Windows and MacOS can be downloaded for free from Python.org.
 Linux users can install from the standard Debian and RPM repositories.

 Note that unless you are working on old legacy software, you should always use one of the Python 3.x.x versions rather than Python 2.7.